GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Figure 1.
 The Passwordless MFA
  <img src="{{site.baseurl}}/assets/playbooks/pra-1-passwordless.png" align="center" alt="Multifactor Authentication includes using two different factors; something you have like a phone or laptop, something you are like a fingerprint or face recognition, or something you know like a password or security question answer.
 Passwordless can either be an MA that doesn't use a password or that doesn't use something you know.">

-Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace password and PIN factors, which may also improve user experience.
+Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace password and PIN factors, which may also improve user experience during login.
 More lessons learned from the FIDO2 Community of Action can be found below.

 ## What is Phishing?